brandon-w1205/That-Little-Piggy/README.md

 * Creating a fluid movement and jumping mechanic (gravity included)
 * Spacing out my time and not procrastinating

+## Post-Build Notes

+Within the one week span, I was able to create an action-platformer that included multiple attack phases and smooth movement dynamics.
+Specifically, I was not only able to hit the MVP checklist, but I was also able to implement the stretch goals I had set out for myself and more.
+The process led me to sharpen my time management skills and follow a process of writing code that was not fully optimized, but leaving notes to optimize at a later time.
+I was able to learn new techniques and algorithms for certain functions and became more comfortable with javascript overall.

+## Future Plans as of 08/26/2022

+I plan to add sound effects as they are an integral part of game design.
+Furthermore, I hope to find new techniques for creating AI mechanics so that I can further optimize my code and not rely on interval timings.

 ## Credits/Sources

 * Gravity and velocity calculations inspired from Chris Courses Youtube channel at https://www.youtube.com/watch?v=4q2vvZn5aoo